Paul grew up in the English Lake District town of Kendal, working for a time in one of the mint cake factories. He now lives in Florida

 Kendal Mint Cake is a form of confectionery made in Kendal, Cumbria, UK.
 It is glucose-based and flavored with peppermint.
 Although it is called "cake," the name is deceptive.
 It usually comes in a bar form and has a texture that is much more grainy and sugary than cake.

-The production process involves boiling up sugar, glucose, peppermint oil and water in a copper pan.
+The production process involves boiling up sugar, glucose, peppermint oil, and water in a copper pan.
 Care must be taken to constantly stir during the boiling process, otherwise the mixture will turn clear.
-Afterwards, the mixture is poured into moulds and allowed to set, before being broken up into individual bars.
+Afterward, the mixture is poured into molds and allowed to set, before being broken up into individual bars.

 It is eaten for pleasure, bought by tourists in the English Lake District, and popular with mountain climbers, especially in the UK, because of its high energy qualities.